 The paper also takes a look at four essential capabilities that tax technology needs if it is to successfully process large data volumes:

-- Unification: The ability to harmonize data from disparate sources for tax purposes.
+- Unification: The ability to harmonise data from disparate sources for tax purposes.

 - Validation: The process of determining how data fits into tax processes and ensuring it’s up-to-date.

 - Enrichment: Conversion from financial reporting into tax-ready formats, enriched by global tax content and consolidated by the prevailing accounting standards and currency.

 - Access: Once the tax calculations have concluded, the data is retained to satisfy all global data retention requirements and provide an audit trail, when necessary.